cmkap/dashboard/README.md

 ### Posible extensions for participant

-1. Age verication software for age restricted events
+ Age verication software for age restricted events
-2. NFT, web 3.0 and blockchain integration

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).